Kei Islands of Maluku – Finding Paradise

 After driving down most of the east coast of Kei Kecil, we made our first stop at a little coastal village with a school right on the beach.
 We didn’t get the name of the fishing village (and Google Maps is of little help this time), but we were fascinated by the fact that the kids were taking their lessons on a gorgeous little beach.
 How do you focus on your chemistry when you’re surrounded by magnificent sparkling waters?

-This is Kei Kecil’s ‘other’ most beautiful beach (together with Pasir Panjang).
+This was the most beautiful beach on Kei Kecil (together with Pasir Panjang).
 We do not have an opinion on which of the two is better, as we found both to be absolutely stunning.
 The horseshoe-shaped beach, lined with palm trees and home to a fishing village nearby, has some little wooden canoes and rickety fishing boats which lie beached on the sand, looking almost deserted.
 But deserted they are not, as these are some of the villagers’ most (if not only) important possessions and essential to their survival.

 Fishermen looked curiously up at us from their net-mending chores, and kids stared open-mouthed as we made our way across the beach.
 At one point many villagers had gathered by the little path leading to beach, to look at us.
 We smiled politely and they nodded back although the kids were far more shy, giggling and lowering their head whenever we smiled at them.
 This beach is altogether wilder and more unkept than Pasir Panjang which, ultimately, contributes to its raw beauty.